 Summer Art Sale

 Having a gallery in a tiny house is awesome, but it means that there’s not a tremendous amount of space for artwork.
-Since we don’t have a solo exhibit scheduled anytime soon, it’s time to clean out the gallery with a summer sale!
+So, it’s time to clean out the gallery with a summer sale!
 11x14 Acrylic Holy Women Icon paintings are usually $350, plus the cost of shipping.
-But for summer, we’re offering $50 off!
+But for summer, we’re offering $50 off and FREE shipping!
 Plus, payment plans are available with 3 monthly installments of $100.
 Check out the revolutionary icons available for sale in our tiny gallery for the summer price of only $300 each…

-As a way of coping with my littler brother’s death on March 6, 2017, I began researching different goddesses, saints, and holy women associated with grief, funerals, and death.
-These are the first eight in this powerful series.
+There are seven amazing women in the Holy Women Icons of Grief Series.
+As a way of coping with my littler brother’s death on March 6, 2017, I began researching different goddesses, saints, and holy women associated with grief, funerals, and death:

 Demeter is the Greek Goddess of Harvest who descends into the underworld to rescue her daughter, Persephone.
 She presides over the cycles of life and death and risked her own life to find and save her beloved child.